 No wonder why everyone is keeping their distance.
-Actually, it's surprising there are still girls who like this guy.
+She thought.
+Actually, it's surprising there are still girls who remain interested.

-Kaede didn't think she would ever understand the 'bad boy appeal'... or in this case, arrogant prick appeal.
+Kaede doubted she would ever understand the 'bad boy appeal'... or in this case, arrogant prick appeal.

 Pascal's interrogation hit her spot on just as two servants brought in their meals.
 He gave no awareness to their presence again, and she hurriedly returned a nod of gratitude.

-Kaede had pretended to pray to show respect, but reciting words that she didn't believe in seemed... wrong.
+Kaede had pretended to pray to show respect.
+However, reciting words that she didn't believe in seemed... wrong.

-"Hey, I already follow the Flying Spaghetti God, so please respect my faith," Kaede retorted.
-"Besides, you told me the Samarans don't worship him either!"
+"<Hey, I already follow the Flying Spaghetti God, so please respect my faith.>" Kaede retorted on impulse. "<Besides, you told me the Samarans don't worship the Holy Father anyway!>"

-She shut up immediately, remembering the agonizing deaths people used to give nonbelievers.
+Kaede immediately shut up, as she remembered the agonizing deaths people used to give nonbelievers.

 Please don't burn me at the stake...

-Resounding deep into her mind, his voice was as adamant as polished steel.
+His voice was as adamant as polished steel as it resounded deep into her mind.
 For the first time Kaede felt herself shiver under the cold pressure of his words.

-She did not notice until later that for once, Pascal protectively raised the well-being of another above his own pedestal.
+She did not notice until later that for once, Pascal protectively raised the well-being of another above his own self.

-He then dug into his dinner, laden with several steaming slices of fresh pork roast as the main meal, surrounded by sides of boiled asparagus, potato salad, gourmet bread, and a thick, cheesy broth that smelled faintly of beer.
+He then dug into his dinner, laden with several steaming slices of fresh pork roast as the main meal.
+This was surrounded by sides of boiled asparagus, potato salad, gourmet bread, and a thick, cheesy broth that smelled faintly of beer.